nes-examples/demo-scanners/trivy/README.md

 # Trivy Scanner

-This section provides and overview on using the [Trivy scanner](https://github.com/aquasecurity/trivy) by Aqua Security to check for vulnerabilities in the Spring PetClinic application.
+This section provides an overview on using the [Trivy scanner](https://github.com/aquasecurity/trivy) by Aqua Security to check for vulnerabilities in the Spring PetClinic application.

 ## Setup